vengi-voxel/vengi/docs/README.md

 This is a C++ voxel game engine and its tools.
 It includes a voxel editor with character animation support and loading/saving into a lot of voxel volume formats.
-There are other tools like e.g. a thumbnailer for your filemanager and a command line tool to convert between several voxel formats are included.
+There are other tools like e.g. a thumbnailer for your filemanager and a command line tool to convert between several voxel formats.

 Find out more about features and status updates on my [twitter profile](https://twitter.com/MartinGerhardy).